danielavornic/TMPS-labs/lab_1/README.md

 3. **User Interface**

 It is a console-based UI with clear menu options.
-The inputs are validated and the errors are handled gracefully.
+The inputs are validated and the errors are handled properly.

 ```java
 public class ConsoleUI {